Class of 1955 Foundation, Inc.

 Mail a check, payable to Princeton University Class of 1955 Foundation to : Charles F. Mapes, Jr, Treasurer, 4544 Province Line Road, Princeton, NJ 08540-2212.

 You may make your donation along with your annual dues payment.

 If you would like to contribute to the Foundation online, click the button below.

-The purposes of The Class of 1955 Foundation, Inc. (Established 1986 ) are exclusively charitable and educational.
-The activities of the Foundation shall include extending financial assistance to members of the Class of 1955 and their widows who are in need, and to provide educational scholarships and fellowships to qualified individuals.
+The Princeton University Class of 1955 Foundation, Inc. is exclusively charitable and educational.
+The activities of the Foundation shall include extending financial assistance to members of the Class of 1955 and their widows who are in need and to provide educational scholarships and fellowships to qualified individuals.

-Funding The Foundation is funded by charitable gifts of cash, securities, real estate or other property made to it by classmates, their families, other Princetonians and members of the general public.
+The Foundation is funded by charitable gifts of cash, securities, real estate or other property made to it by classmates, their families, other Princetonians and members of the general public.
 Gifts should be sent to Scott McVay ’55, President, 4566 Province Line Road, Princeton, N. J. 08540-2212 or Charles F. Mapes, ’55, Treasurer, 4544 Province Line Road, Princeton NJ 08540-2212.
-Donations may also be made by check or credit card using the annual Class dues notice or online via the class web site.
+Donations may also be made by check or credit card along with annual Class dues or online via the class website.

 What makes an enterprise like a class foundation successful?
 Why have some class foundations been active and others dormant?
 The answers to these questions go to the heart of the reasons for which The Class of 1955 Foundation was established.